Skull Snaps

-Skull Snaps was an enigmatic funk group active between 1963 and 1973.
-The group is known for their mysterious origins and the anonymity of their members, with the identities of their members being unknown for most of their career and long afterward.
+Skull Snaps was a funk group active between 1963 and 1973.
 Until 1970 they were known as The Diplomats, and released a number of singles with some success.
+The members were Ed Stasium, Ervan Waters, George Bragg, Samm Culley.

 Renamed Skull Snaps, they released an eponymous album on the small GSF label in 1973 before suddenly disappearing.

 Ten12 Records re-united all the original members of Skull Snaps (Erv Littleton Waters, Sam O. Culley, and George Bragg) in 2005 in tandem with the band's first official release, "Snapped"/"I'm Your Pimp", since its 1975 single.

 Under the direction of Skull Snaps frontman Erv Waters, Ten12 Records planned to release the entire Skull Snaps catalog on CD and DVD, with recordings from the original album plus five bonus tracks: "Al's Razor Blade", "Ain't That Lovin' You", "On Top of It", "Soul Makossa", and "She's the One".